-Advanced Subsidiary

-(AS) Levels

-studied in Year 12 cover the fundamental elements of the subject and are designed to be a significant but manageable progression from GCSE.

-Advanced Level (A2)

-studied in Year 13 develops content further and/or introduces new topics.
-Content here typically involves greater cognitive depth and technical difficulty.
-AS Levels are studied during Year 12 and can be accredited after one year's study.
+Advanced Subsidiary Level (AS) These qualifications are usually studied in Year 12 and cover the fundamental elements of the subject.
+They are designed to be a significant but manageable progression from Year 11 GCSEs.
+Advanced Level (A2) These qualifications are studied in Year 13 as they further develop content and/or introduces new topics after AS level.
+The subject content typically involves greater cognitive depth and technical difficulty.
+In general, AS Levels are studied during Year 12 and can be accredited after one year's study.
 Completion of AS and A2 courses constitutes a full A Level.

-BTEC/Vocational qualifications
+Due to examination board changes 2025/26 some subject details are liable to change.

-offered at Welshpool High School Sixth Form are all Level 3 qualifications and are equivalent to one A level.
+BTEC/Vocational Qualifications The courses offered at Welshpool High School Sixth Form are all Level 3 qualifications and are equivalent to one A level.
 Some students study a combination of BTEC/Vocational Qualifications and A levels.

-Due to examination board changes 2023/24 some subject details are liable to change.

-ENRICHMENT activities

-In addition to academic success extra-curricular activities are designed to ensure students maximise their potential entry into highly competitive university places and the workplace.
-At Welshpool High School we believe that all 6th form students should have the opportunity to access a wide range of activities which enrich the academic curriculum and help to develop new skills and interests.
+ENRICHMENT activities In addition to academic success extra-curricular activities are designed to ensure students maximise their potential entry into highly competitive university places and the workplace.
+At Welshpool High School we believe that all Sixth form students should have the opportunity to access a wide range of activities which enrich the academic curriculum and help to develop new skills and interests.
 Students are encouraged to participate in at least one of these activities in order to build a strong individual profile.

-Opportunities include:-

-Paired Reading and Number Workout

-This scheme matches 6th form students with lower school pupils to improve their literacy and mathematical skills.

-Duke of Edinburgh

-A Duke of Edinburgh programme is a real adventure from beginning to end.
-The award is achieved by completing a personal programme of activities in 4 areas:-

-Volunteering - helping someone, your community or the environment.
+Students will follow an 'Enrichment passport' and can obtain Bronze, Silver or Gold awards for their commitments outside of the curriculum.
+Opportunities include:- Paired Reading and Number Workout This scheme matches Sixth form students with lower school pupils to improve their literacy and mathematical skills.
+Duke of Edinburgh A Duke of Edinburgh programme is a real adventure from beginning to end.
+The award is achieved by completing a personal programme of activities in four areas:- Volunteering - helping someone, your community or the environment.
 Physical - becoming fitter through sport, dance or fitness activities.
 Skills - developing existing talents or trying something new.
 Expedition - planning, training for and completing an adventurous journey in unknown territory such as Snowdonia.
 Science Club - Sixth Form students help encourage younger students to learn and enjoy more about science.
 They engage in various practical science activities from looking at slides under the microscope to making mini lava lamps.

-Peer Mentoring

-Year 12 students are trained to provide guidance to younger students.
+Peer Mentoring Year 12 students are trained to provide guidance to younger students.
 Through this relationship peer mentors provide advice and support and serve as role models.

-Sports Leadership Award

-Organised by the PE department this offers students experience in coaching and culminates in a nationally recognised award.
+Sports Leadership Award Organised by the PE Department this offers students experience in coaching and culminates in a nationally recognised award.

 CAREERS and mock interviews

 Careers Advice

 Students can access careers information, advice and guidance either directly; or via the webchat/phone from Careers Wales on 0800 028 4844.
-In addition there are opportunities to attend fairs and workshops on careers and courses available post 6th form.
+In addition, there are opportunities to attend fairs and workshops on careers and courses available post Sixth Form.

 Mock Interviews

 These take place in the Autumn Term before students apply for university and provide an excellent opportunity for students to be interviewed by local business people and to receive constructive feedback on their performance.